 By Dr. Mike Brooks

 Dr. Michael Brooks is the founder of Applicable Life Coaching and Counseling Services.
 His services are affordable, accessible, anonymous and available by appointment from the privacy of your own home.
-To avoid travel time and the comfort of home, many clients prefer to meet with Dr. Mike over the phone or via Skype.
+To avoid travel time and from the comfort of home, many clients prefer to meet with Dr. Mike over the phone or via Skype.
 The convenience of this type of coaching is the most effective means of Life Coaching and counseling for those who live out of the Denver-metro area.
 Give Dr. Mike a call!
 You’ll be glad you did!